How To Install Visual Basic 6 (VB6) in Windows 10

 Disable the VB6 Setup Components Manually

-1. During the setup, make sure the Custom install option is selected.
+1. Select the Custom install option during setup.

 Thanks Raymond.
 A beautifully described process.
 There are two things I’d add: